sssain/simple-link-page/README.md

 # Copyright
 You can use the code freely, but change it a little bit so it doesn't look same as my websites.

+# notes
+remove linktree.html and linktree.css cause its for page preview on https://github.com/sssain/linktree-remake